staadecker/praxis/README.md

 Try out the simulation [here](https://staadecker.github.io/praxis/).

 ## Implementation details
 The website is a minimal Javascript/HTML page that uploads the users' experiment data to Google's Firebase Storage service.
-I then download all the data and analyse it with MatLab.
+I then downloaded the data and analysed it with MatLab.

 ## Results